capanokevin/food-app/README.md

 4. Run the server app by executing the following command in the terminal or command prompt:
    ```
-   streamlit run 'path to where is stored food.py'
+   streamlit run 'path where food.py is stored'
    ```

 5. The server app should now be running locally on your machine.